Saudi Arabian Grand Prix: History

-In August 2019, plans for a permanent motorsports complex to be built in the city of Qiddiya near the Saudi capital of Riyadh were made public.
+In August 2019, plans for a permanent motorsports complex to be built in Qiddiya City near the Saudi capital of Riyadh were made public.
 The project was conceived by Test and Training International, a motorsports consultancy headed by former Formula One driver Alexander Wurz, with the objective of creating a world-class circuit capable of hosting all FIA categories through to Formula One.
 In January 2020, plans for a race track in Qiddiya were officially confirmed at an event, where track designer Wurz appeared alongside current and former Formula One drivers who were given the opportunity to drive on the layout in a racing simulator.
 During the event, it was confirmed that the track was designed to FIA and FIM Grade 1 standards.
 At the time, Formula One declined to comment on the possibility of a race.

 The Saudi Arabian Grand Prix first appeared on the first draft of the Formula One provisional calendar, which was shown to teams at a Formula One Commission meeting, held in October 2020.
 The draft calendar saw all 22 races from the original calendar carried over, with the addition of Saudi Arabia.
 In November 2020, it was announced that the city of Jeddah would host the inaugural Saudi Arabian Grand Prix, in collaboration with the Saudi Automobile and Motorcycle Federation, and the Jeddah Corniche Circuit would be located along the shore of the Red Sea.

 In October 2022, Saudi Arabia's minister of sport Abdulaziz bin Turki Al Saud expressed interest in having both Jeddah and Qiddiya host annual Formula One races or for the Saudi Arabian Grand Prix to alternate between the two venues, once the Qiddiya track opens.

-In January 2023 it was reported that race organisers expected that the Saudi Arabian Grand Prix would be held in Jeddah until 2027 while work on the Qiddiya track continues after which the Jeddah circuit may still be used for a separate Saudi Arabian Formula One race alongside Qiddiya.
+In January 2023, it was reported that race organisers expected that the Saudi Arabian Grand Prix would be held in Jeddah until 2027 while work on the Qiddiya track continues after which the Jeddah circuit may still be used for a separate Saudi Arabian Formula One race alongside Qiddiya.

+On 14 March 2026, due to the conflict between Iran and the United States, both the Bahrain and Saudi Arabian Grand Prix have been cancelled for driver and staff safety.
+Later developments allowed the Bahrain Grand Prix to move to Sepang International Circuit in Malaysia, with the Saudi Arabia race remaining cancelled.
+Both Grands Prix are set to return as the season openers of the season.